-Abstract: Dynamic response of anchored sheet pile quay walls embedded in liquefaction susceptible soil was investigated numerically utilizing strain space plasticity model for cyclic mobility available in DIANA finite element program.
-Based on the results, the extension of liquefiable soil around the wall root, leads to the “failure at embedment” mode.
-Remediation method by deep vibro-compaction of weak area is considered as the liquefaction countermeasure.
-Effectiveness of soil improvement in zones adjacent to embedded section is discussed based on analytical dynamic responses.
+Abstract: Dynamic response of anchored sheet pile quay walls embedded in liquefaction-susceptible soil was investigated numerically utilizing the strain space plasticity model for cyclic mobility available in DIANA finite element program.
+Based on the results, the extension of liquefiable soil around the wall root leads to the “failure at embedment” mode.
+The remediation method by deep Vibro-compaction of the weak area is considered as the liquefaction countermeasure.
+The effectiveness of soil improvement in zones adjacent to the embedded section is discussed based on analytical dynamic responses.
 Implemented countermeasures are found to considerably reduce deformations of the wall.
-The compacting of this section not only reduces driving moment applied to the wall root, but also creates resistant moment against root escaping.
+The compacting of this section not only reduces the driving moment applied to the wall root but also creates a resistant moment against root escaping.
 In addition to the impacts of base acceleration amplitude, the optimum extension of improved zones is introduced.